kesava-wow/kuinameplates2/README.md

 When submitting an issue:
 - Separate distinct issues into multiple tickets.
 It's easier to work with that way.
-- If you've modified code or are using any third-party nameplate addon or plugin (including Kui_Nameplates_Custom scripts), try to reproduce the issue without that it first, and tell me what you're using or what you've changed.
+- If you've modified code or are using any third-party nameplate addon or plugin (including Kui_Nameplates_Custom scripts), try to reproduce the issue without it first, and tell me what you're using or what you've changed.
-- Run this in chat: "/knp dump-config" (no quotes).
+- If relevant, run this in chat: "/knp dump-config" (no quotes).
 It'll pop up a little window with the textual version of your KNP configuration.
 Copy that into your report.
 - Remember I'm human.
 Though I do main a Draenei.

 ---